-I have been the mother of a child with hearing loss (my son Henry) for a little over 5 years now.
-I still have an enormous amount to learn.
-I am not the best source for technical information, nor can I make any decisions for anyone about what is best for their child.
-Having a hearing loss in one’s family is an incredibly difficult thing to accept–in the beginning.
-You have many decisions to make.
-You have many emotions to go through.
-There is no one perfect answer for how to “do” it.
+I have been the mother of a child with hearing loss (my son Henry) for a little over 11 years now.
+I have learned a lot, but I don’t believe I will ever stop learning.
+I am not the best source for technical information — actually I am a terrible source for technical information.
+But I can give hope, and humor, and show you the path we have taken with our boy.
+Having a hearing loss in my family was a difficult thing for me to accept–in the beginning.
+I had many decisions to make.
+I had many, many emotions to cycle through.
+And I cycled over, and over, believe me.
+I understood, after a while, that there is no one perfect answer for how to “do” it.

 So, I have compiled this listing of posts that deal with hearing loss on some level.
 This is a work in progress, and I will be adding to it in the future, so check back now and then.
-Henry tends to be ripe with good blog fodder!
 Please don’t hesitate to get in touch with me if you want more information.
-Contact me at: firstname.lastname@example.org.
+Contact me at: email@example.com.

 - Happy Little Stars You don’t have to fix everything.
 Some of the quirks are what make life beautiful.